-- Lowering your vehicle with a non-Honda suspension kit that significantly reduces ground clearance can allow the undercarriage to hit speed bumps or other raised objects, which could cause the airbags to deploy. - Raising your vehicle with a non-Honda suspension kit can affect the handling and stability.
+- Lowering your vehicle with a non-Honda suspension kit that significantly reduces ground clearance can allow the undercarriage to hit speed bumps or other raised objects, which could cause the airbags to deploy. - Raising your vehicle with a non-Honda suspension kit can affect the handling, stability, and reliability.